-Lock Pages prevents specified pages (or all pages) from having their slug, parent, status or password edited, or from being deleted, by non-administra
+Lock Pages prevents specified pages (or all pages), posts, or custom post types from having their slug, parent, status or password edited, or from bei

 The definition of who is able to move or delete locked pages is made via a plugin setting that specifies a capability.
 This also defines who can edit the plugin's settings, and who can lock individual pages.
 Be careful not to bar yourself!